Mapping chromatin structure and transactions

 The primary tool in the genome interval analysis is BEDtools – it’s the Swiss-army knife of internal analysis.

-We wrote an R package called valr that provides the same tools, but you don’t need to leave RStudio. valr provides the same tools for reading and manipulating genome intervals.
+We will use an R package called valr that provides the same tools, but you don’t need to leave RStudio. valr provides the same tools for reading and manipulating genome intervals.

 bed_intersect() is a fundamental operation.
 It identifies intervals from two tibbles that intersect and reports their overlaps.